-Food scale, gram scale (optional but recommended), 5-liter fermentation crock with stone weights or half-gallon glass Ball jars with Easy Fermenter lids (or other airlock lid system) and glass fermentation weights, rimmed baking sheet
+Kitchen scale, gram scale (optional but recommended), 5-liter fermentation crock with stone weights or half-gallon glass Ball jars with Easy Fermenter lids (or other airlock lid system) and glass fermentation weights, rimmed baking sheet

 The quantity of cabbage called for here will fit well in a half-gallon Ball jar, but you can easily fit 9 pounds of cabbage (or more) in the larger, 5-liter crock.
 You can also make more kraut and pack it into multiple Ball jars.